AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 | `subscriptions.inContextNotifications` | An array of Adobe registered email addresses for users who have subscribed to UI notifications for the alert. |
 | `subscriptions.emailNotifications` | An array of Adobe registered email addresses for users who have subscribed to receive emails for the alert. |

-## Delete the alert for a query or schedule ID with given alert type {#delete-alert-info-by-id}
+## Delete the alert for a particular query and alert type {#delete-alert-info-by-id-and-alert-type}

 Delete an alert for a particular query or schedule ID and alert type by making a DELETE request to the `/alertSubscriptions/{queryId}/{alertType}` endpoint.